mrojasb2000/go-standard-library/README.md

 Basides the code and time operations, the time package also provides support for periodic and delayed code execution.
 Typicaly, the application health cheks, activy checks, or many periodic job can be implemented this way.

 `go run ticker.go`

+### Waiting a certain amount of time

+The previous recipe descrives how to execute the code periodically.
+This recipe will show you how to to execute the code with a delay.

+`go run delay.go`